Alumni

 UC San Diego Jacobs School of Engineering

-The gifts we receive from our alumni, regardless of size, have an immediate impact on our community.
-These contributions provide students with access to top-tier education and facilities, accelerate research, and establish scholarships and fellowships.
-Philanthropy truly makes a difference, and you can be a part of it.
+A little goes a long way.
+The donations we receive from our alumni, regardless of size, have an immediate impact on our people.
+Your contribution can provide students with incredible educational experiences, accelerate crucial research, and reach the programs you care about most.
+Philanthropy makes a real difference, and you can be a part of it.

 By making a gift to the Jacobs School of Engineering, you can support the department, program or initiative of your choice.